-More generally, the proposal ignores the realities of the market, in that no two Class I plants experience the same need for balancing, at any one time, yet alone across the year.
+More generally, Proposal No. 7 ignores the realities of the market, in that no two Class I plants experience the same need for balancing, at any one time, yet alone across the year.
 A marketwide service payment of the kind proposed here would charge all producers for costs that are in fact varying and handler specific.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+26).

 The proposal would cause non-cooperative producers to bear the cost of balancing milk from outside the order.
 USDA's decision in 1987 to reject proposals for marketwide service payments in the 7 Southeast orders was based in substantial part on the fact that the issue of providing reserve supplies of milk to meet Class I needs is so complex and variable that no one set of regulations can cover the issue without creating significant inequities among market participants.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+26).

 USDA specifically found that if marketwide service payments had been established in those orders, those payments would have gone to manufacturing plants that were servicing milk from producers located outside those orders.
 USDA stated as follows: "With the extensive amount of inter-market milk movements throughout this broad area, the adoption of the proposals would result in producers in the seven markets bearing the burden of balancing milk supplies for handlers not associated with the local markets."
 Federal Register, Volume 52, Page 15951 (May 1, 1987).
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 26-27).

 In other words, producers in those Southeastern orders would have experienced a reduction in their pool draws (as a result of the deduction of marketwide service payments) when the only service being provided were to producers in other orders, whose pool draw was left untouched.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+27).

-The evidence in the Northeast is just as clear, and is, I might mention, not an issue addressed in the Ling study.
-Appendix 16 of the data that the Market Administrator introduced at the beginning of these hearings tracks by month the quantity of milk that is pooled in the Northeast order from producers located in states outside the boundaries of the order.
+The evidence in the Northeast is just as clear, and, by the way, is not an issue addressed in the Ling study.
+The data that the Market Administrator introduced at the beginning of these hearings (Hearing Exhibit 5, Appendix 16) tracks by month the quantity of milk that is pooled in the Northeast order from producers located in states outside the boundaries of the order.
 That data show that milk moves into the Northeast order from those producers in far larger volumes in those months when, according to the Ling study, the most surplus manufacturing capacity is needed.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+27).

 Specifically, in May, June and July of 2001, more than 100 million pounds of milk a month was received from producers located in states outside the Northeast order boundaries, an amount roughly equal to 5% of the total milk pooled on the order in each of those months.
+Fredericks (USDA), Hearing Transcript, pp. 91-92).

 Thus, the manufacturing facilities of the Northeast order are being used to balance the milk supplies in other orders, by providing a manufacturing outlet in the spring for milk in excess of Class I needs.
 Yet Proposal No. 7 would call for marketwide service payments to be paid on the milk coming from these other areas, thus causing Northeast producers to cover the cost of maintaining manufacturing plants to balance other markets.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 27-28).